-A tubeless tyre rolls up to 12% faster than a clincher tyre according to Stans, a fact that is backed up in tests by Bicycling Magazine (link).
-The lower rolling resistance and shape helps the tyre is sit better on the ground.
+A tubeless tyre rolls up to 12% faster than a clincher tyre.
+The lower rolling resistance and shape helps the tyre to sit better on the ground.
 This creates added compliance, ensuring you get a great quality ride from the tyre.

 How to set up tubeless tyres

 Here's what you need